joshfrench/om-wiki-fork/Basic-Tutorial.md

 called `owner`.
 This function must return an Om component, a React component, or some other value that React itself knows how to render.
 The second argument is the application state atom.
-The third argument is a map, it must contain a `:target` DOM node key value pair.
+The third argument is a map; it must contain a `:target` DOM node key value pair.
 It also takes other interesting options which will be covered later.

 There can be multiple roots.
 Edit the `index.html`, replace `<div